 Elementor offers two versions, i.e., the free version and the pro version.
 You get 30 widgets in the free version.

-With Elementor PRO, you gain access to 59 widgets that include all the free version widgets and 29 additional widgets exclusive to the PRO version.
+With Elementor PRO, you gain access to 59 widgets, including all the free version widgets and 29 additional widgets exclusive to the PRO version.

 Beaver Builder’s Modules